Frequently Asked Questions

 How does biomass compare with yield?

 Biomass is an important indicator of crop yield.
 Nonetheless it is also different from yield depending on crop type.
 The biomass that is measured corresponds with the full column of above-ground biomass.
-The actual yield obtained is measured in units of production e.g. kg/m2 corn (which is not the same as kg/m2 corn plant, including the stems and the leaves).
+The actual yield obtained is measured in units of production e.g. tons/hectare (which is not the same as kg/m2 corn plant, including the stems and the leaves).
 Often, through strong correlations with yield (>0.7), biomass can to a certain degree be translated to yield and has a predictive skill.
+As an example, the figure below shows the correlation between the BP and yield in soybean and maize fields in Nebraska, USA.

 Has the product been validated?